LBHackney-IT/Infrastructure-Playbook/docs/creating_accounts.md

 ### Do I need a new account?
 You may not need a new account.
 We try to group similar applications together, such as all housing applications in the Housing account.
 However, you may want to take into account the following:
+Is the purpose (development, testing or live) different to existing accounts?
 Will a third party need access?
 Will the application host a large amount of personal and/or sensitive data?